Study smarter with Fiveable

 Conflict is what makes a story a story rather than just a sequence of events.
 It creates tension, reveals character, and drives the plot forward.
 Without conflict, there's no reason for readers to keep reading.

 Characters are the human element that makes readers care.
 Without compelling characters, even the most exciting plot falls flat.
-Authors develop characters through direct characterization (telling us about them) and indirect characterization (showing us through actions, dialogue, and choices).
+Authors develop characters through direct characterization (explicitly telling us about them, like "She was stubborn") and indirect characterization (showing us through their actions, dialogue, thoughts, and how others react to them).

 Point of view determines what readers know and how they know it.
-This isn't just a technical choice—it fundamentally shapes the reading experience and controls how much readers can trust what they're told.
+This isn't just a technical choice.
+It fundamentally shapes the reading experience and controls how much you can trust what you're told.

 | Concept | Key Elements |